Basic digital marketing research

 Let’s have a look at the ecosystems that can be particularly helpful with our research.

-It is useful to us because in most countries represents the largest part of the population online search requirements.
+It is useful to us because most countries represent the largest part of the population online search requirements.

 When you use quantitative research to establish public demand, use the Google keyword tool.

 - Keyword tool